CriMsOnN/Greek-Arena/README.md

 - [ ] Stop scrims with command
 - [ ] Delete specific team from list
 - [ ] Auto update

+### Special Thanks
+- Hydrabolt for the DiscordJS library
+- TrueXPixels for the second bot
+- All the creators of the node packages used in this bot